NannyML/nannyml/docs/quick.rst

 ------------

 This Quickstart presents some of the core functionalities of NannyML on an example of real-world binary classification data.
-The walk through is concise to help you get familiar with fundamental concepts and structure of the library.
+The walk-through is concise to help you get familiar with the fundamental concepts and structure of the library.
 NannyML provides other useful functionalities (like :ref:`multivariate drift detection<multivariate_drift_detection>`) that can help you monitor your models in production comprehensively.
-All :ref:`our tutorials<tutorials>` are a good place to start exploring them.
+All of our :ref:`tutorials<tutorials>` are an excellent place to start exploring them.

 If you want to know what is implemented under the hood - visit :ref:`how it works<how_it_works>`.
-Finally, if you just look for examples on other datasets or ML problems look through our :ref:`examples<examples>`.
+Finally, if you just look for examples on other datasets or ML problems, look through our :ref:`examples<examples>`.

 **References**